fmxsh/f3c/f3c-spec.md

 More precicely:

+The labels _[inline format]_ and _[block format]_ refers to the corresponding structure as made up by the syntax including the specific data delineated by the syntax.

+The labels _[inline data]_ and _[block data]_ refers to the data delineated by the syntax, excluding the syntax.

 [inline] assumes [inline format] and [block] assumes [block format].

-The labels _[inline format]_ and _[block format]_ refers to the corresponding structure as made up by the syntax including the specific data being contained by the syntax.

-The labels _[inline data]_ and _[block data]_ refers only to the data within the syntax, not the syntax itself.
+- [x] _f3c_ supports inline data and block data.

 ### Data types

+A data type is determined by the function of the data.

-Data can be one of two categories of data types: _identifier_ or _literal_.
+Data can be either of two categories of data types: _identifier_ or _literal_.

 | Label        | Data type  | Purpose    | Description                                 |
 | ------------ | ---------- | ---------- | ------------------------------------------- |
 | [identifier] | Identifier | Matching   | A name used to identify a specific literal. |
 | [literal]    | Literal    | Retrieving | The data associated with an identifier.     |

-These two serve different purpose. _Identifier_ identifies a segment of data which is called a _literal_.
-Functionally, _identifier_ is matched against an user-given identifier-construct when querying.
+These two serve different purpose. _Identifier_ is a field of data that identifies another field of data which is called a _literal_.
+Functionally, _identifier_ is matched against an user-given identifier when querying.
 The literal is consequently retrieved or not, depending on the match.

 Two modes of identifiers are possible: _implicit identifier_ and _explicit identifier_.

 In case of _implicit identifier_: _empty_ is specified as the identifier.
-Then an identifier should be determined by the ordered sequence of entries, as related to a zero-based indexing, in the parent entry containing the associated literal.
+The identifier is then implied and determined by the ordered sequence of in which the fields occur, based in zero-based indexing.

-In case of _explicit identifier_: _something_ is specified as the identifier to associate with the literal.
+In case of _explicit identifier_: _something_, an unique sequence_, is specified as the identifier to associate with the literal.

 ## Data constructs (conceptual definitions)

-The _data types_, _[identifier]_ and _[literal]_, can be combined with the data formats _[inline]_ and _[block]_ to form four combinations called _data constructs_.
+The _data types_, _[identifier]_ and _[literal]_, can be combined with the _data formats_, _[inline]_ and _[block]_, to form four combinations called _data constructs_.

-A _data construct_ refers to the structure of the actual data itself, but not the syntax defining the boundary of the data and tells nothing about the structure containing the _data construct_.
+A _data construct_ refers to the structure of the actual data itself, excluding the syntax defining the boundary of the data.

 | Label               | Description                                          |
 | ------------------- | ---------------------------------------------------- |